pepopowitz/tdd-workshop/module-3/README.md

 The Game Of Life is based on a large grid of cells, each of which has an "on" or "off" state.
 "Life" advances one tick at a time, and cells die, survive, or regenerate based on a simple set of rules.

 For this module, the game board has been built for you.
-You will implement the rules that determine which cells die, which cells survive, and which sells regenerate, using TDD.
+You will implement the rules that determine which cells die, which cells survive, and which cells regenerate, using TDD.

 ## Pair Up!